 When given impossible orders by the Nazis, a group of Auschwitz prisoners have a debate in their barracks.

 Eleftheromania is an award-winning short film directed by David Antoniuk, written and produced by Joanna Tsanis, and produced by Gregory C. Pappas and Chuck Scott.
-Eleftheromania follows Auschwitz survivor Piroska (portrayed by Academy Award Winner Olympia Dukakis) as she recites a true story about a group of Greek-Jewish prisoners confronting a moral dilemma.
+Eleftheromania follows Auschwitz survivor Piroska (portrayed by Academy Award Winner Olympia Dukakis) as she recounts a true story about a group of Greek-Jewish prisoners confronting a moral dilemma.

 All profits from online sales will go towards Holocaust Survivor Emergency Funding at Jewish Family & Child.